FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Upcott, Upcote, Epcott, Opacott, Opcott and others.

 This web page shows only a small excerpt of our Opacott research.
-Another 225 words (16 lines of text) covering the years 1199 and 1221 are included under the topic Early Opacott History in all our PDF Extended History products.
+Another 225 words (16 lines of text) covering the years 1199 and 1221 are included under the topic Early Opacott History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Opacott Notables in all our PDF Extended History products.
+More information is included under the topic Early Opacott Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..